codesharedot/nexo-price-gnome-ticket/README.md

-# bitcoin-gold price gnome ticket
+# holo price gnome ticket

-Gnome 3 desktop ticker for bitcoin-gold price with Python and argos.
-Rename to bitcoin-gold.1r.60s.py and put in ~/.config/argos
+Gnome 3 desktop ticker for holo price with Python and argos.
+Rename to holo.1r.60s.py and put in ~/.config/argos

 https://pythonbasics.org